 Our industry is cyclical in nature.
-In recent years, the overall demand for our products and resulting revenues have been positively affected by recovering economic conditions and improving consumer sentiment.
+In recent years, the overall demand for our products and resulting revenues have been positively affected by favorable economic conditions, such as lower fuel prices, and positive consumer sentiment in our industry.
 However, historically, the overall demand for our products and our resulting revenues have at times been negatively affected by: